HSaleem352/Bootcamp-Project1/README.md

 ## Work Breakdown
-1. All group members will research databases on the topic and extract data from the National Cancer Institute (NCI).
+1. All group members will research databases on the topic and extract data from the ncbi.
-2. Alex, Shan, Fozia, and Dean will be responsible for cleaning and merging the raw data.
+2.All group members will be responsible for cleaning and merging the raw data.
-3. Hamza and Fozia well be responsible for APIs.
+3. Hamza and Mina well be responsible for APIs.
-4. Alex will be analyzing the clean data and answering question 1.
+4. Alex will be analyzing the clean data and answering question
-5. Fozia will be analyzing the clean data and answering question 2.
+5. Fozia will be analyzing the clean data and answering question
-6. Mina will be analyzing the clean data and answering question 3.
+6. Mina will be analyzing the clean data and answering question
-7. Shan will be analyzing the clean data and answering question 4.
+7. Shan will be analyzing the clean data and answering question
-8. Hamza will be analyzing the clean data and answering question 5.
+8. Hamza will be analyzing the clean data and answering question
-9. Dean will be analyzing the clean data and answering question 6.
+9. Dean will be analyzing the clean data and answering question

 ## Datasets used